Arvindh99/Github-Wrapped/README.md

 Hover effects and card zoom to make your stats more visually appealing.

 ### Demo
-You can access the demo of the app by visiting:
+You can access the app by visiting: [Github Wrapped](https://codewrapped2024.streamlit.app/)
-Streamlit GitHub Wrapped Demo (Replace this with the deployed URL once available)

 Note: The app is designed to work with public GitHub data.
 Make sure your GitHub repositories and statistics are publicly accessible for the app to retrieve the data.